NBA ODDS Hub

 • Los Angeles Clippers -5

-Looking at our Point Spread example above, we can see that the visiting Nets are +5 point underdogs on the road against the Clippers.
+Our Point Spread example above shows that the visiting Nets are +5 point underdogs on the road against the Clippers.

 This means the Nets can lose the game by 4 points or less OR win the game outright and still win this point spread bet.

-Totals, also known as over/unders, are another option that is easy to understand.
+Totals, or over/unders, is another popular form of sports betting that is easy to understand.

-Sportsbooks set a total for an NBA game, and bettors must select whether the game’s final score will be over or under that number.
+Sportsbooks set a total for an NBA game, and bettors must select whether the game’s final score will be over or under that total.

 Totals (O/U) Example